 Joan has long worked with community and business leaders and groups to build consensus for projects that promote economic vibrancy in the town’s downtown hamlet centers.
 These groups have come to rely upon and trust Joan’s guidance, commitment and care in ensuring the coordination of town services and support from other levels of government that are vital to their success.

 In her spare time Joan has served as a guest columnist for The Long Islander Newspaper, co-authored two books about the history of OHEKA Castle, and authors a web-based blog with personal stories and insights that connect her with people throughout Huntington, and beyond.
 Her volunteer service includes work as the public information officer for the U.S. Coast Guard Auxiliary, Flotilla 22-01, for which she promoted boating safety courses, assistance to Huntington Interfaith Homeless Initiative, Huntington Historical Society, among other not for profit groups.

-Joan and her husband Greg, a longtime television reporter covering Long Island, raised two daughters in Huntington and live in Halesite with their boxer, Dempsey.
+Joan and her husband Greg, a longtime television reporter covering Long Island, raised two daughters in Huntington and live near Huntington Village with their boxers, Dempsey and Santino.

 "I am running for the Town Board to apply my longtime public and private sector experience, thorough knowledge of government operations and analytical approach to solving our residents’ problems.
 I am deeply committed to public service and am proud of my longtime track record as a trusted and responsive elected official in Huntington.